genFD/code-journey-intro/notes/02-language-mastery/JS/01-fundamentals/6-classes-modules.md

 export default resources
 ```

+### `ES6 import statement`

-### How to use the ES6 import statement to import code from another module ?
+- How to use the ES6 import statement to import code from another module ?

 - The ES6 syntax for importing `named resources` from modules is similar to the export syntax: